-Palisades is one of the smaller state parks in South Dakota, but is filled with great photo opportunities.
+Palisades State Park is one of the smaller parks in South Dakota, but is filled with great photo opportunities.

 Split Rock Creek creates the deep gorge that is the main feature of the park.
 Pink quartzite walls flank both sides of the gorge.
-Hiking trails and vantage points on both sides of the creek offer great views from water level or high above.
+Photos can be found from each side of the creek.

 Sioux Falls photographer Paul Schiller demonstrates one of the nerve-wracking positions from which to shoot.
 As always, please be careful when scrambling for that great photo spot.

 Palisades is beautiful in any season, but especially in spring and fall.
 Shooting early and/or late in the day is productive almost anywhere, but the deep gorge here makes it a little less critical.
 The sun does not reach down to the water until later in the morning, and rises up the canyon walls fairly quickly in late afternoon.

 As you might expect, serious rock climbers love Palisades.
 They can be included in photos to go with the spectacular scenery.
 Throughout the warm seasons you can expect to find climbers on just about any visit.